acaengine/docs/administration/backoffice/users.md

 # Users

-ACAEngine usually integrates with an external directory system \(such as Active Directory\) for authentication.
+Engine usually integrates with an external directory system \(such as Active Directory\) for authentication.

 The Users Section lists all users who have signed in, their level of access and a History \(log\) of the Systems which were accessed \(controlled from an Interface or viewed in Backoffice\).